 Now, while reading that paragraph may seem like “the answer” to your fat loss needs, it's not license go out and start pounding olive oil.

-I’d recommend starting out by substituting any fatty condiments and cooking you do with olive oil.
+I'd recommend starting out by substituting any fatty condiments and cooking you do with extra virgin olive oil.
+And don't forget to read our Olive Oil FAQ.

-The effects of olive oil on fat loss are cumulative, and obviously must be added to a quality diet and exercise program.
+The effects of extra virgin olive oil on fat loss are cumulative, and obviously must be added to a quality diet and exercise program.